TOPIC 2: THERMAL PHYSICS

 Image by Alexandra_Koch

-Note that note all materials are classed as good conductors or insulators.
+Note that not all materials are classed as good conductors or insulators.
 There are some materials that are not particularly good at conducting or insulating - for example marble floor tiles.
 They are used as they are hard and durable on floors, but not for any particular thermal properties.

 There are many ways to demonstrate or investigate conduction.
 This method is a standard practical to investigate conduction through a variety of substances.
 You will need: